 Select a an exam type

-The Computational Finance MSc will introduce you to the computational methods that are widely used by practitioners and financial institutions in todays markets.
+The Computational Finance MSc will introduce you to the computational methods that are widely used by practitioners and financial institutions in today’s markets.
 This course will provide you with a solid foundation not only in traditional quantitative methods and financial instruments, but also scientific computing, numerical methods, high-performance computing, distributed ledgers, big-data analytics and agent-based modelling.
 These techniques will be used to understand financial markets from a post-crisis perspective which incorporates findings from the study of financial markets at high-frequency timescales, modern approaches to understanding systematic risk and financial contagion, and disruptive technologies such as distributed-ledgers and cryptocurrencies.

+A minimum high 2:1 undergraduate Bachelors (honours) degree with a final mark of at least 65% or above.
 If you have a lower degree classification, or a degree in an unrelated subject, your application may be considered if you can demonstrate significant relevant work experience, or offer a related graduate qualification (such as a Masters or PGDip).
-A Bachelor's degree with a high (minimum of 65%) 2:1 honours (or international equivalent) in Computer Science or another relevant quantitative discipline (such as Mathematics, Statistics, Physics, Natural Science, Electronic Engineering, General Engineering, Operations Research, or a joint degree in two such subjects).

 Students living in